juanfernandes/juanfernandes-uk/src/notes/monthly-notes-november-2022.md

 tweetId: ''

 ---
-<p class="lead">Very slow month which is normal as we approach Christmas.
+<p class="lead">A very slow month, which is normal as we approach Christmas.
 I turned 41 this month.
-Also, some personal stuff has happened and I'm not ready to talk about yet, but its why this post is so late.</p>
+Also, some personal stuff has happened, and I'm not ready to talk about yet, but It's why this post is so late.</p>

 ## Personal
-- We had a weekend trip to Liverpool for a martial arts tournament - Kuk Sool Won where my wife did her final testing and promoted to a black belt.
+- We had a weekend trip to Liverpool for a martial arts tournament - Kuk Sool Won, where my wife did her final testing and promoted to a black belt.

 - Daughter number 2 won 2 gold and 1 silver medals at the tournament for doing techniques, sparring and staff skills.
-The other two of my children entered but both were recovering from the flu so didn't do too well.
+The other two of my children entered, but both were recovering from the flu so didn't do too well.

 - It was my birthday and I turned 41.
-Just a number, it's no big deal for me and I don't feel like I am that age.
+Just a number, it's no big deal for me, and I don't feel like I am that age.
 Didn't do anything to celebrate this - but did treat myself to 3 pairs of trainers (skateboarding, basketball and general daily trainers) and new walking boots.
 My wife got me a Minnesota Timberwolves hoodie.

 ## 📖 Reading
 - [Zooming Images in a Grid Layout - CSS-Tricks](https://css-tricks.com/zooming-images-in-a-grid-layout/ "Zooming Images in a Grid Layout | CSS-Tricks")